 Highly impressive, elegant and highlighting the colour in a beautiful way – it’s not surprising that matte hybrid manicure has become so popular.
 Sophisticated graphite, fashionable denim shades, energetic red and delicate nude nails – regardless of the colour scheme, matte hybrid manicure always makes an impression.
 It looks subtle, which is why it’s an ideal background for holiday patterns as well as shiny carnival decorations.
-In order for the matte effect to look perfect and be durable, it’s enough to follow a few tips, which we’ll present to you step by step below:
+For the matte effect to look perfect and be durable, just follow these few tips below:

 Matte hybrid manicure – step 1: preparation

-1. When preparing nails for the application of matte hybrid nail polish, we first have to shape and evenly matte the nail plate (depending on the level of unevenness we recommend a 100/180 sanding block or a 180 buffer).
+1. When preparing nails for matte hybrid nail polish, we first have to shape and evenly matte the nail plate (depending on the level of unevenness we recommend a 100/180 sanding block or a 180 buffer).

 Matte hybrid manicure – step 2: base application

 5. Apply a thin layer of the base (by flattening the brush) as close to the cuticles as possible.
-The consistency of Indigo bases facilitates very precise application, but if the cuticles are unintentionally soiled, the product must be thoroughly removed with an orange tree stick.
+The consistency of Indigo bases gives a very precise application, but if the cuticles are unintentionally soiled, the product must be thoroughly removed with an orange tree stick.

 Matte hybrid manicure – step 3: colour application